Skip to main content

 Academic

-GINA’s core function is to sever the link between an individual’s genetic makeup and their treatment in employment and contexts.
+GINA’s core function is to sever the link between an individual’s genetic makeup and their treatment in employment and health insurance contexts.
 In an outcome-based wellness program, its application is precise ∞ it prohibits the use of incentives to acquire genetic information.

 This prohibition extends beyond simple inquiries about family medical history.
 Consider the future of sophisticated wellness protocols.
 A program could, in theory, offer genetic testing to determine an individual’s metabolic efficiency, their predisposition to inflammation, or their likely response to specific growth hormone peptides like Sermorelin or Ipamorelin.

 This data would allow for a truly personalized wellness plan.
-GINA dictates that an a financial reward to an employee for undergoing such a test.
+GINA dictates that an employer cannot offer a financial reward to an employee for undergoing such a test.
 The knowledge can be offered as a resource, but participation in its discovery must be entirely uncoerced by financial incentives.
 The authorization must be knowing, written, and voluntary, with the data firewalled from the employer.

 What Is the Limit of Reasonable Design in a Genetic Context?